 Championing A Stronger Community

-New Hope has received £294,689 from the National Lottery Community Fund (NLCF) for an exciting project, ‘Championing A Stronger Community’, in Birmingham for three years.
+New Hope has been awarded a grant from the National Lottery Community Fund (NLCF) for an exciting project, ‘Championing A Stronger Community’, in Birmingham for three years.
 This was made possible by the money raised by National Lottery players.
 The project focuses on the community development and cohesion in terms of language development, career education, family improvement, personal development of the members of the communities of the inner-city areas of Birmingham.